Dermatophytosis, "ringworm" in cats

 Naturally occurring ringworm is rarely recurrent, suggesting an effective and long-lasting immunity.
 Experimental studies confirm that animals express increased resistance to subsequent challenge by the homologous fungus.
 Re-infections may occur, but require a much greater number of spores, and usually these subsequent infections are cleared more rapidly (Moriello and DeBoer, 2012).
 It has been suggested that for the development of full immunity, the infection must run its entire natural course, as in cats whose infection was aborted with antifungal treatment the delayed type hypersensitivity reactions were often weaker (Moriello et al., 2003).

 Although dermatophyte infection is confined to the superficial keratinised tissues, humoral and cellular immune responses are induced.
 Prominent activation of T helper type 2 (Th2) cells and the corresponding cytokine profile lead to antibody formation followed by chronic disease whereas activation of Th1 cells stimulates a cell-mediated response characterised by interferon-γ, interleukins 12 and 2, and leads to recovery (Sparkes et al., 1995; Moriello and DeBoer, 2012).
 Such cats are protected against re-infection (Sparkes et al., 1993a).
 The role of the humoral response in dermatophytosis is unclear, although antibodies could have a fungistatic effect by means of opsonization and complement activation (Sparkes et al., 1994a).

 In many cats, dermatophytes cause a mild, self-limiting infection with hair loss and scaling.

-Fig. 4.
-Lesions on the nose; courtesy Andy Sparkes, AHT
+Fig. 2.
+Lesions on the nose; courtesy Andy Sparkes, Animal Health Trust (AHT)

 In some cats, dermatophytosis can present as a papulo-crustous dermatitis (“miliary dermatitis”) affecting mainly the dorsal trunk.